 The small English village of Witcham, located near the cathedral city of Ely in Cambridgeshire, becomes famous every year for staging a World Championship.
-The World Pea Shooting Championships have been hosted there since 1971 and over the years has gained popularity that contestants have come from as far as New Zealand, USA, Canada, and several European nations.
+The World Pea Shooting Championships have been hosted there since 1971 and over the years has gained popularity that competitors have come from around the world to take part.
 The championship has been dominated by local participants, but Dan Sargent of the USA has won it twice back in 1996 and 1998.
 The appealing aspect of the competition is that it is open to anyone wishing to take part.

 The sport of pea shooting does not currently have a world governing body, but it does have an organising committee for the world championship.